rust-lang/blog.rust-lang.org/posts/inside-rust/2019-10-24-Clippy-removes-plugin-interface.md

    "cargo-clippy"`.
 The `cargo-clippy` feature is automatically enabled when running `cargo clippy`.
 4. CI: You now have to install Clippy via rustup, with `rustup component add clippy`.
-Once it is installed you can just run `cargo clippy` (for more usage instructions, see the [Clippy `README`]).
+Once installed, you can run `cargo clippy` (for more usage instructions, see the [Clippy `README`]).
 Note that Clippy is not included in every nightly, but you can check its availability on the [rustup components history] page.